Back to Blog

 • You plan to sell within a year.
 You won't get the full benefit of the buydown period.

 • Rates are already very low.
-If your note rate is 4%, a 2-1 buydown starts you at 2%, which has diminishing returns.
+If your note rate is already well below market, a 2-1 buydown has diminishing returns since the reduced rate may be negligible.

 • You'd rather buy down the rate permanently.
 If you're planning to keep the loan for 10+ years, paying points for a permanent rate reduction might save you more over the life of the loan.
 We can compare both side by side.

-Here's a detail most people miss: the buydown funds sit in an escrow account.
+The buydown funds sit in an escrow account, and they don't just disappear if you refinance or sell early.
 If you refinance or sell the home during the buydown period, the unused portion of those funds doesn't just disappear.
 Depending on the lender and the agreement, the remaining funds may be credited or refunded.
 That means a buydown funded by seller concessions could essentially become free money if rates drop and you refi in year one.

 This is one of the reasons I've been encouraging buyers to seriously consider 2-1 buydowns in the current market.
 If rates continue to come down, you get lower payments now AND a refinance opportunity later.
 If rates stay flat, you still saved thousands in the first two years.